-Developed together with the School of Earth and Ocean Sciences, these short research summaries undertaken by our academics are designed to be relevant to school syllabi and can be downloaded by Geography teachers and students free of charge.
+Developed together with the School of Earth and Environmental Sciences, these short research summaries undertaken by our academics are designed to be relevant to school syllabi and can be downloaded by geography teachers and students free of charge.

 Initially supported by the Higher Education Academy Learning and Teaching Enhancement Fund, the initiative has the following aims:

 - to provide a free resource for school teachers to download and use as examples to support their teaching

 - to provide School-age students with a free resource to download and use as examples in their coursework and exams

 - to improve student awareness of basic university-level skills such as referencing and research method